 ‘Ane Letter maid to DAME JONET STEWART, LADY MOCHRUM (a footnote says “the second wife of Sir John Dunbar of Mochrum, and mother of Gavin Dunbar, Archbishop of Glasgow), hir airis and assignais ane or ma, – of the gift of nonentres, malis, fermes,profittis and dewities of the four merk land of the Blakcrag, ane merk land of Munthray, twa merk land of Cragydarrocht, thre merk land of Lagurgeroch, twa merk land [of] Polloch, three merk land of Puntlo and twa merk land of Lagbrowen, with the pertinentis,pertenyng to hir in in (sic) conjunct fee, liand in the barony of Cumnok, within the shirefdome of Aire, being in oure soverane lordis handis be resoun of nonenteree of the last terme of Witsounday, throw the deceis of umquhill James Dunbar of Cumnok.Register of the Privy Seal of Scotland, vol 2, no. 1737.

 In Blaeu’s Coila Provincia (1654) it appears in the form Kraig Darroch –

 Craigdarroch farm nestles at the base of the north face of Craigbraneoch Hill between Blackcraig Hill to the east and Craigdarroch Rig to the west.

-The Ordnance Survey Name Books (1855-57) for Craigdarroch and Craigdarroch Rig read –
+The Ordnance Survey Name Book (1855-57) entry for Craigdarroch reads –

 Craigdarroch: A farm house occupied by John Welch, senior. herd, the property of Mr. John Craig, Polquheys.